0xPolygon/polygon-docs/docs/pos/reference/rpc-endpoints.md

 ### Mumbai

-The Mumbai Testnet serves as a replica of the Polygon Mainnet and is primarily used for testing.
+The Mumbai testnet serves as a replica of the Polygon mainnet and is primarily used for testing.
 Obtain testnet tokens from the [faucet](https://faucet.polygon.technology/).
 Note that these tokens hold no value and differ from MATIC.

 | Properties       | Network Details                                                                                     |
 | ---------------- | -------------------------------------------------------------------------------------------------- |